chidiNwaji/cs388-group-proj/README.md

 ## Overview

 ### Description
-It is an app that collects information from many game databases (like Steam, Epic Games, etc) and allows the user to make their own comprehensive list (games/consoles purchased, upcoming games they want, for-sale watchlist) from all the databases.
+It is an app that collects information from many game databases (like Steam, Epic Games, etc) and allows the user to make their own comprehensive list (games/consoles purchased, upcoming games they want (wishlist), on-sale watchlist) from all the databases.

 ### App Evaluation